HorizonRobotics/alf/docs/tutorial/alf_snapshot_and_advanced_play.rst

 .. note::

-    Currently with ``--alg_render`` the rendering speed will be slow (less than one frame per second, depending on how many plots each frame has).
+    Currently with ``--alg_render`` the rendering speed will be slow (less than 10 FPS, depending on how many plots each frame has).
 This inefficiency is largely due to `Matplotlib <https://matplotlib.org/>`_.

 Summary